-In response to limits on the General Fund and following a period of rapid growth in the 1980s and passage of the Mitigation Fee Act (California Government Code §66000-66025), the City Council adopted a Development Impact Fee (DIF) resolution in 1987.
-The fee resolution allowed for the establishment of DIFs in urbanized communities to collect a proportional fair-share of capital improvements needed to offset the impact of the development.
-Unlike the FBA in the planned urbanizing areas, DIFs were not intended to fully fund all capital improvements for existing and future development, fee revenues were contingent upon costs of identified needs, and rate and type of development.
+In the urbanized areas, General Fund revenue was generally presumed to be available to fund needed capital investments, and it was not until 1987 that the In response to limitson the General Fund and following a period of rapid growth in the 1980s and passage of the Mitigation Fee Act (California Government Code §66000-66025), the City Council adopted a Development Impact Fee (DIF) resolution in 1987.
+The fee resolution allowed for the establishment of DIFs in urbanized communities to collect what was - at the time - considered to be a proportional fair-share of capital improvements needed to offset the impact of the any new development.
+Because these communities were largely considered to be built-out at the time, the methodology used to establish the DIF amounts often did not keep pace with the full cost needed to provide adequate public facilities for any new development that occurred within the urbanized areas.
+Additionally, DIF could not - and cannot - be used to fund existing deficiencies in infrastructure attributable to new development.
+Unlike the FBA in the planned urbanizing areas, DIFs were not intended to fully fund all capital improvements for existing and future development; feerevenues were contingent upon costs of identified needs, and rate and type of development.
 Furthermore, costs of new facilities were shared by new growth and the existing resident base.
 In the years since their adoption, impact fees have contributed to a number of capital improvements.
 However, as private urban infill development continued, and a funding source to cover the portion of facilities attributed to existing residents was not identified, the public facilities deficit in urbanized communities continued to grow.